Reltroner/reltroner-studio/content/characters/kamila-alena.md

 quote: "Peace built on truth is fragile.
 Peace built on comfort is eternal."
 ---

 Kamila Alena is a name whispered in political chambers, echoed in broken dreams, and feared in the hearts of those who dared to question comfort.
-She is the enigmatic founder of **Henchoeway**, a covert organization that masterminded the spread of **Nytherion Abyss** — a dimension born from the collective desire to escape pain, loss, and reality.
+She is the enigmatic leader of **Henchoeway**, a covert organization that masterminded the spread of **Nytherion Abyss** — a dimension born from the collective desire to escape pain, loss, and reality.

 Born in **Hargenbor**, Kamila was once a brilliant student of metaphysical science, but her life changed after surviving the *Eterna Collapse*, a cataclysmic energy failure that claimed the lives of thousands, including her closest family.
 That trauma reshaped her ideology: she came to see pain as humanity’s greatest enemy — and illusion as its only salvation.